hanyuhanyuhanyu/GodzamoKrazy/README.md

 For optimal use, also turn off the mine and factory building caps in Frozen Cookies settings before enabling the combo.

 \*https://pastebin.com/raw/bMHEJ3R9

+## Auto Sweet

+If enabled, Auto Sweet will continually rapidly ascend until a grimoire seed with **'Sweet'** (free Sugar Lump) in the first 10 spells is found, then it will cast *Haggler's Charm* until 'Sweet' has been cast.
+After that, it turns itself off.

+WARNING: once activated, it can only disabled in the console with *FrozenCookies.autosweet = 0*.
+There is currently no way to turn it off on Steam.

 # Information about Frozen Cookies' Data